 Caps of the Soviet Police (Militia)

-Despite its rather militaristic name, the Soviet Militia was a police organization, with most of the same duties of police departments in the West.
-These included fighting crime and corruption, traffic control, controlling access and demonstrations, and just basically enforcing the criminal laws of the USSR.
+Despite its rather militaristic name, the Soviet Militia was a police organization, with all of the same duties of police departments in the West as well as a few unique to a totalitarian regime.
+These included enforcing the criminal laws of the USSR; fighting corruption, traffic control, and maintaining public order.
+They also maintained the internal passport system, authorized residency and maintained surveillance over citizens.
 The Militia was subordinated to the NKVD or MVD (depending on the time period), which has caused no end of confusion to novice collectors and historians.
-However, the Militia was a separate organization and was not part of the MVD VV Internal Troops - the best known of the MVD organizations.
-MVD VV would support the Militia in controlling crowds or armed groups of criminals if their heavier firepower and unit training was needed.
-For most of the Cold War period, Militia forces were actually subordinated to the various republics making up the USSR, but their uniforms remained the same for all police regardless of location.
-A thumbnail image accompanies each cap description.
-Clicking on that thumbnail will bring up a larger, higher resolution image.
+However, the Militia was a separate administration within the NKVD/MVD, not part of the more notorious State Security organs or Internal Troops.
+For most of the Cold War period, Militia forces were actually subordinated to the various republics making up the USSR, but uniforms were the same for all police regardless of location.
+The most significant changes to police uniforms occured in 1969 when dark gray replaced dark blue as the main fabric color, although you will see a number of lesser changes in color and style prior to that date on the caps described below.

 Militia